transdigiware/blockchain/howto/ibp-v2-deploy-iks-ic.md

 - Before you create any nodes, you need to decide on the storage plug-in for your Kubernetes cluster.
 If you are just getting started and trying things out, the default Bronze File Storage that is pre-selected for you when you provision the cluster is suitable.
 No further action is required at this time.
 But, when you are ready to deploy a cluster for formal testing or Production usage, you need to decide on the appropriate storage plug-in for your needs.
 Review this topic on [Persistent storage considerations](/docs/blockchain?topic=blockchain-ibp-v2-deploy-iks#ibp-console-storage) to get started.

 - Now that your console is ready to use, you can go ahead to the [Build a network tutorial](/docs/blockchain?topic=blockchain-ibp-console-build-network#ibp-console-build-network).
-Consider bookmarking the url of your console so you can come back at a later time if needed.
+Consider bookmarking the URL of your console so you can come back at a later time if needed.
 Otherwise, you can follow the steps in the [Post-install instructions](#ibp-v2-deploy-iks-post-install) to get back to it from your browser.

 ## Updating the Kubernetes version of your cluster
 {: #ibp-v2-deploy-iks-updating-kubernetes}